wadaniel/korali/examples/hierarchical.bayesian/12.hierarchical.latent.variables/README.rst

-We first import everything from the file :code:`_model/simple_example_Lavielle/model.py`, including our model class, :code:`ConditionalDistribution4`.
+We first import everything from the file :code:`_model/simple_example_Lavielle/model.py`, including our model class, :code:`SimpleDistributionConditional`.
 We also import the :code:`korali` Python library:
 (The distribution enumeration continues from the non-hierarchical examples:)

 .. code-block:: python